Why You Should Choose Bloom

 While some of my clients enjoy the more relaxing elements to my treatments, most come for chronic pain management and the overall wellness effects of regular bodywork.
 You do regular maintenance on your car and home to keep them in tip-top shape.
 Why not treat your body the same?
 I seek to only work with those that are dedicated to their health and well-being.
 The beauty of bodywork is that it’s benefits are compounded when massage is utilized as a frequent therapy.
 The more you receive massage on a regular basis, the more it does.
 Regardless if it’s being used to reduce stress, or manage pain, it can be a powerful ally in your healthcare regimen.
 Budgeting time and money for bodywork at consistent intervals is truly an investment in your health.

-I generally recommend starting with a 60 minute session.
-This allows me more time to get to know you and your body while not overloading your system with techniques it may not be used to.
 Your pain is either an accumulation of stress or injury that has happened over time, related to a medical condition, or related to a sudden event.
 Will you feel some relief after your first session?
 Sure, but true long term relief takes time and consistency.

 After your first session, we can better evaluate what worked and where to move forward.
 Your treatment plan will change as you progress.
-Frequency and/or duration will need to be adjusted based on how your body responds to therapy.
+Frequency and duration will need to be adjusted based on how your body responds to therapy.

 I See You

 Leave your insecurities behind.
 One of the reasons I chose to move my studio to the Houndslake Wellness Associates Center is because it is full of friendly faces and lots of laughter.
 This is a space for healing and I pride myself on providing a safe and judgement free zone.
 I see you for who you are on the inside, and I want to help provide you with lasting stress and pain relief.
 We are all human and are perfectly imperfect.

 Licensed Massage and Bodywork Therapist – SC 9323